Emilia Clarke pays tribute to nurses

 Video

-Best known for playing Daenerys Targaryen in HBO's Game of Thrones, British actress Emilia Clarke has become a Royal College of Nursing ambassador.
+The Game of Thrones actress has become a Royal College of Nursing ambassador.

 -